pixelbrackets/patchbot/README.md

 - Repository filtering - Target specific repos by path pattern or GitLab topic (`--filter`)
 - Dry-run mode - Preview what would happen without making changes (`--dry-run`)
 - Custom git user - Push as a bot user instead of your personal account
+- Multi-language patches - Write patch scripts in PHP, Shell, Python, or as Git diffs
 - CI-ready - Run Patchbot as a scheduled GitLab CI pipeline

 ## Quick Start